-CDC report says health disparities persist in AmericaNovember 22nd, 2013 in Health /
+CDC report says health disparities persist in AmericaNovember 22, 2013 in Medicine & Health / Health

 (HealthDay)—Despite progress in some areas, health disparities remain for many Americans, health officials reported Thursday.
 These inequalities are related to income, education, sex, race, ethnicity, employment and sexual orientation, and they all affect Americans' health and well-being, according to the U.S. Centers for Disease Control and Prevention.

 "The purpose of the report is to highlight disparities in health that still exist in the country," Chesley Richards, M.D., M.P.H., director of the CDC's Office of Public Health Scientific Services, which produced the report, told HealthDay.
 "If you look at health in the country over the last 50 years, there has been a dramatic improvement in health," he said.
 "We have seen an increase in life expectancy in the last 20 or 30 years."